How to Deal With Guilt After the Loss of Your Beloved Dog

 These tips for dealing with guilt after you caused your dog’s death are inspired by a reader who shared his guilty feelings about putting his dog to sleep.
 At the end of this article, I listed a few books on on coping with pet loss and dealing with guilty feelings about the loss of a dog.

-Saying good-bye to your beloved dog is heartbreaking – and it’s even worse if you feel guilty about your dog’s death.
-Your heart and home will never be the same.
-I am sorry for your loss, and my heart is broken along with yours.
+Saying good-bye to your beloved dog is heartbreaking.
+It’s even worse if you feel guilty about your dog’s death.
+Your heart and home will never be the same; I am sorry for your loss.
+Make sure you allow yourself to grieve in healthy ways.
+Honor your dog’s death – read 8 Pet Sympathy Gifts to Ease the Pain of a Dog or Cat’s Death.

 How to Deal With Guilt After the Loss of Your Dog